EU Unitary Patent & UPC: Frequently Asked Questions…and Unofficial Answers!

 - Protocol on privileges and immunities.

-The Protocol on provisional application (“PPA”) will take effect when Germany has either ratified, or has given notice that they have received parliamentary approval to ratify the UPC Agreement and two more, other member states sign the PPA.
-That Protocol will then immediately permit the Court to hire judges and staff, and take practically all other organizational steps before formally opening to receive cases.
+The Protocol on provisional application (“PPA”) took effect on 19 January 2022, the day after thirteen member states have given formal notice of their approval of the PPA.
+That Protocol permits the Court to hire judges and staff, and take practically all other organizational steps before formally opening to receive cases.

 The Unitary Patent regulations, which have been fully approved, provide that they will come into effect on the same date as the UPC Agreement (UPCA).